Kikobeats/finepack/README.md

 finepack(filedata, options, function(err, output, messages){
   if (err){
-    // if your JSON is malformed then you have err
+    // if your JSON is malformed then you have an err }
-  }
 });
 ```